-Empirical research highlights that degree of consumption smoothing against income shocks like illnesses depends on household resources like physical and human capital and access to credit and insurance markets.
-In such cases, poorer households in developing countries may adopt costly self-insurance strategies which in turn perpetuate poverty and inequality.
-This study explores the inter-generational effects of health shocks using longitudinal data of Young Lives project conducted in the southern state of India, Andhra Pradesh for two cohort groups of children (younger and older).
-It is found that health shocks to poorer parents reduce investments in human capital of children thereby reducing their future earnings, and perpetuating poverty and inequality.
-There is a temporary delay in primary school enrollment in the case of younger cohort, while schooling attainment is reduced by 0.26 years for older children.
-This paper further contributes to the literature on important dimensions like role of timing of the shocks and the pathways through which they affect human capital investment, differential effects of paternal and maternal shocks on different cohort groups, ability of the children and quality of schooling.
+Abstract: This paper explores the intergenerational effects of parental health shocks using longitudinal data from the Young Lives project conducted in Andhra Pradesh, India.
+It is found that health shocks to poorer parents reduce investments in children thereby reducing their future earnings, and perpetuating poverty and inequality.
+The paper discusses important dimensions like the timing of health shocks and pathways through which they affect human capital investment, differential effects of paternal and maternal shocks on different cohort groups, roles of cognitive abilities of children and quality of schooling in human capital accumulation.

-Keywords: parental health shocks, school enrollment, grade attainment JEL code: O15, O12, I30
+Keywords: parental health shocks, school enrolment, grade attainment JEL classification: O15, O12, I30

-Acknowledgements:

-The data used in this study comes from Young Lives, a 15-year survey investigating the changing nature of childhood poverty in Ethiopia, India (Andhra Pradesh), Peru and Vietnam, based at the University of Oxford (www.younglives.org.uk).
-Young Lives is core funded by the UK Department for International Development.
+Acknowledgements: The data used in this study come from Young Lives, a 15-year survey investigating the changing nature of childhood poverty in Ethiopia, India (Andhra Pradesh), Peru and Vietnam, based at the University of Oxford (www.younglives.org.uk).
+Young Lives is core-funded by the UK Department for International Development.

-The paper was presented at Annual IGIDR-ISIK Doctoral Workshop held in IGIDR, Mumbai during 18-19 March, 2014.
-Comments received from the participants of the workshop were very helpful.
-I thank Prof. M. H. Suryanarayana for his constructive criticisms and suggestions.
+I thank Professor M.H.
+Suryanarayana for his constant guidance and support.
+The paper was presented at the 'Annual IGIDR-ISIK Doctoral Workshop' held at IGIDR in Mumbai, India, 18-19 March, 2014 and at the UNU-WIDER conference 'Inequality-Measurement, Trends, Impacts and Policies', held 5-6 September 2014 in Helsinki, Finland.
+Comments received from the participants of the workshop and the conference were very helpful.
 However, I am solely responsible for all the views expressed.
-The views are not necessarily of any of the organizations mentioned here.
+The views are not necessarily those of any of the organizations mentioned here.